 If I wasn’t a Family Physician I’d be: a pro cyclist.

 Bonnyville Medical Clinic

 Bonnyville Medical Clinic is a rural multidisciplinary clinic consisting of 16 full-time family physicians, six part-time family physicians, one internist, and three nurse practitioners.
-We have a staff of 18 and are closely supported by the Bonnyville PCN and their group of nine nursing staff.
-We aim to be a rural centre of excellence for our community.
-Staff, students, and residents pride ourselves on being a standard bearer for the Patient’s Medical Home and Rural Medicine!
+Their staff of 18 are also closely supported by the Bonnyville PCN and their group of nine nursing staff.
+Bonnyville Medical Clinic aims to be a rural centre of excellence for their community.
+Staff, students, and residents pride themselves on being a standard bearer for the Patient’s Medical Home and Rural Medicine!

 The best thing about working at our clinic is: In short, fantastic relationships.
 There is an incredible level of engagement amongst an exceptional group of staff and physicians as well as the close support of our local PCN and their nursing staff that make it possible to have Bonnyville Medical Clinic as the centre of healthcare services for our community.
 We also enjoy the close support and help of the Covenant Bonnyville Health Centre, that ensures that community and all the service providers are speaking the same language and maintains the communication and safety net for all.

 The biggest challenge or success we’ve had in adopting PMH in our clinic: Getting cross generational communication to work amongst the physician group was a huge challenge but ultimately served as the catalyst in ensuring we brought well intentioned change to fruitful and lasting impact.
 We would not be able to address any of the pillars of the PMH if we did not have a group of physicians who were engaged and willing to adapt and evolve to improve services.